TheThingsNetwork/docs/_content/platforms/architecture.md

 ![Integration Architecture](integration-architecture.png)

 This example uses one of our SDKs for the Data API while talking directly to the Application Manager API.
 As you can see it also uses the Account Server API to exchange the Access Key it is provisioned with for an Access Token.
 This improves the performance and stability of the Application Manager API.

-See the [API References](#api-references) for more information.
-Each reference also lists the available SDKs that include the API.